Lifecycle Callbacks Deep Dive

 Race Condition Mitigation Strategies

 Deferred scripts, SSR hydration mismatches, and dynamic import() can desynchronize callback execution.
+The same upgrade timing governs how these elements behave when wrapped by Framework Integration & Adapters, where a framework’s mount lifecycle may run before the custom element is defined.
 Mitigate race conditions using customElements.whenDefined() and promise-based hydration guards:

 await customElements.whenDefined('design-system-card');